senzhaocode/FuSViz_docs/docs/Input.rst

    (>= v0.8.7) and *lumpy* (>= v0.3.1).
 VCF file in compressed format
    (i.e. vcf.gz) is acceptable.
 -  ``Final_DNA_SVs.txt`` in *output_dna_dir* directory is an example of
-   DNA SV input file for FuSViz.
+   DNA SV input file for *FuSViz*.
 In general, breakpoint is annotated with a gene symbol if it falls in a genic region, otherwise it is annotated as **‘\*’**.
 If more than two gene annotations are available, a few prioritization rules are applied: